hitesh054/Tru_App/README.md

 File reads the URL and other Directory locations from a .env file.
 Code uses callbacks to wait for download to complete and then unzip and move.

+**Unit test Libraries Used**:
+Mocha: to test each Statements ,Branches, Functions and Lines. to run the test suite:
+* npm run test

+NYC: This library provides code coverage capability to check the code coverage:
+* npm run coverage
+Once the script is completely executed a .coverage folder will be generated. cd /.coverage/lcov-report and open the index.html in your preferred browser you will be able to see the complete status of code coverage in TDD.

 # How to run
 Create the following Directories:
 * DownloadedZip
 * ExtractedFiles

-Go to .env file and change the directory according to your local system and run the below command.
+Go to .env file and change the directory according to your local system and run the below commands.
+* **npm i**

-**npm run start**
+* **npm run start**